 Remember: Time in the market matters, not market timing

 Our natural instinct is to flee the market when it starts to plummet.
 Greed prompts us to jump back in when stocks are skyrocketing.
 Both can have negative impacts, as no one can accurately predict short-term market moves, but missing just a handful of good days in the market can decrease earnings substantially.
 You can avoid attempts to time the market through dollar-cost averaging simply by contributing a fixed amount of money to your retirement plan each pay period, regardless of market ups and downs.
 This creates a strategy in which more shares are purchased at lower prices and fewer shares are purchased at higher prices.
-Averaged over time, investors pay less per share, increasing their relative earnings since short-term drops in the market can provide investing opportunities.
-So while you may be tempted to move money or withdraw assets, you're missing out on compound earnings, as well as any gains the market potentially makes, while that money isn't invested.
+Averaged over time, investors pay less per share, increasing their relative earnings because short-term drops in the market can provide investing opportunities.
+So while you may be tempted to move money or withdraw assets, you’d probably also be missing out on compound earnings, as well as any gains the market potentially makes, while that money isn't invested.
 Remember, you’re in it for the long haul.

-When markets inevitably become volatile and emotions are running high, confidence in your investing strategy can help bring the peace of mind that will allow you to continue to make sound, logical decisions while others react with panic.
-Short-term swings in the market can be scary, but they’re healthy and normal — and often benefit investors that stay the course, are appropriately diversified, and emphasize time in the market.
+When markets inevitably become volatile and emotions are running high, confidence in your investing strategy can help bring a peace of mind that will allow you to continue to make sound, logical decisions while others react with panic.
+Short-term swings in the market can be scary, but they’re healthy and normal — and often benefit investors who stay the course, are appropriately diversified, and emphasize time in the market.

 - Capital Group, RIMES, and Standard & Poor’s.

 - Bloomberg Index Services Ltd., RIMES, and Standard & Poor’s.